Skip to main content

 Getting Started

 It is fairly easy to get started.
 Some vegetables can be grown in pots, troughs or window boxes, where others are best grown in your garden.
-You need to make sure you have quality compost and top soil and either seeds or ‘ready to plant’ vegetable packs.
+You need to make sure you have quality vegetable compost and top soil and either seeds or ‘ready to plant’ vegetable packs.
 ‘Ready to plant’ is the easiest option and can be a perfect start for first time gardeners or those who don’t have as much time to commit in the early stages.
 Make sure they are watered often, try and keep weeds at bay, and then harvest when they are ready.

 Growing your own veg doesn’t take up much of your time, and the rewards are amazing.
 Your fresh vegetables will be bursting with nutrients and you cannot buy them any fresher than this.